ToriiX/SQL-Art_Paintings/README.md

-## Famous Paintings Data Tables, Project in MySQL
+## Famous Paintings Data Tables, Project done in MySQL

 In this project, I used the data "Famous Paintings" downloaded from Kaggle (https://www.kaggle.com/datasets/mexwell/famous-paintings) to practise my SQL skills in MySQL.

 Python was utilized to upload the data to the database in MySQL efficiently.
 See own deposit for code.

 I looked at the artists and works represented in the data, as well as styles, subjects, specific sizes and prices.
 In the end, I took a better look at the American artists represented, and what work can be viewed in the US.
+Please see https://github.com/ToriiX/SQL-Art_Paintings/blob/main/Famous_Paintings_project_SQL.sql for code.

 Some of the takeaways: